 4. Check For Loose Wires And Corrosion – Now that the front panel is open, you might as well check for any loose connections or signs of corrosion on the terminals.
 If there are any loose wires, tighten them.
 If a wire is hanging free, you can use the wiring schematic in the owner’s manual to fix it to the correct location.
 In case there is corrosion on terminals, use a terminal cleaner to clean them.

 How An HVAC Technician Can Help Fix Faulty Thermostat

-An AC technician is the most skilled and knowledgeable person who can help you with any type of AC problems, including AC thermostat not working.
+An AC technician is the most skilled and knowledgeable person who can help you with any type of AC problems, including west palm beach AC thermostat not working.
 In addition to performing all the above checks, they can also look for bigger problems like –

 1. Poor Installation – Temperature discrepancies can arise if the thermostat is not installed properly.
 The thermostat should not be located in direct sunlight or any other sources of heat or draft.
 Similarly, it should be fixed and tightened suitable so that it does not hang at an angle or move with the slightest bump.
 A technician is the best judge for deciding the location of the thermostat.
 You can give them your preference but go with their wisdom.
 It will save you from such issues later.

 2. Stuck Heat Anticipator – Heat anticipator is a small metal arm that rests on a circular dial.
 If this arm is stuck in one position, it will not allow the thermostat to work correctly.
 If your thermostat is a mechanical model, this might be the cause of the problem.
 A technician can fix this problem with ease as they know what the arm looks like and hence, leave no room for error.